jerwallace/aws-robomaker-workshops/content/workshop/dogfinder.md

      You don't need to see too much of the video stream window in the background, just enough to see it steaming video.

-10. At this point, in Gazebo the robot should facing upwards (due North); the video stream should show the  bridge photo; and CloudWatch logs should show a message "Waiting to start finding Fido".
+10. At this point, in Gazebo the robot should be facing upwards (due North); the video stream should show the bridge photo; and CloudWatch logs should show a message "Waiting to start finding Fido".
 Now from the terminal, you will send a message to a topic the robot is listening on to start the goal seeking action:

      ```bash
      rostopic pub --once /df_action std_msgs/String 'start'
      ```

      What this will do is publish (`pub`) a single message (`--once`) to the topic your robot is listening on (`/df_action`), and will send a string type  (`std_msgs/String`) with the command to process (`start`).
 The robot will receive this command and start the task (turn and process images), looking for our target, a picture of a dog.